-5.17.2 Airtanker Base Personnel
+5.17.2 Airtanker Bases

-The airtanker base manager supervises ground operations in accordance with the Interagency Airtanker Base Operations Guide (IATBOG).
+Airtanker bases will be staffed, and procedures and operations will be executed, in accordance with the Interagency Airtanker Base Operations Guide (IATBOG).

 5.18 SEAT Operations

 SEATs primary mission is initial attack.
 Mobilization is managed by Dispatch Centers with support by the Bureau of Land Management's National SEAT Coordinator and BLM State Aviation Managers.
 Operational considerations concerning SEATs can be referenced in the Interagency SEAT Operations Guide (ISOG) and the Interagency Aerial Supervision Guide (IASG).